Juniper Journal

 Practice mindful eating

 Paying attention to the environment where you consume food is important.
-It's easy to over-eat when something suspenseful is happening on TV in front of us.
+It's easy to overeat when something suspenseful is happening on TV in front of us.

 Taking time to eat your meal and being present with both your food choices and your company can help slow down consumption and could be a handy fix to overeating.

-Foods that act as an appetite suppressants
+Foods that act as appetite suppressants

 There are a lot of easy ways to reduce your appetite, from lifestyle changes to diet changes.